 Examples of legitimate itemized deductions:

 - State and local income taxes (or state sales taxes if your state does not have an income tax)

-- Specified medical and dental expenses that exceed 7.5 percent of your AGI, including limited amount of premiums paid for long-term care policies
+- Specified medical and dental expenses that exceed 10 percent of your AGI (or 7.5 percent if you are 65 or older), including limited amount of premiums paid for long-term care policies

 - Mortgage interest on first and secondary residences (up to maximum debt of $1 million), plus interest on home equity loans (maximum debt up to $100,000)

 - Casualty and theft losses (see IRS guideline)

 - Investment interest expense (e.g., margin interest expense)